-FINDING NO. CONTROL DEFICIENCIES 2020-002 Preparation of Annual Financial Report Repeat of Finding 2019-002 Type of Finding: Significant Deficiency in Internal Control over Financial Reporting Condition: Current Town staff maintains accounting records which reflect the Town's financial transactions; however, preparing the Town's annual financial report, including note disclosures, involves the selection and application of specific accounting principles which would require additional experience and knowledge.
-Context: While performing audit procedures, it was noted that management does not have internal controls in place to provide reasonable assurance that financial statements are prepared in accordance with the modified cash basis of accounting.
+FINDING NO. CONTROL DEFICIENCIES 2021-002 Preparation of Annual Financial Report Repeat of Finding 2020-002 Type of Finding: Significant Deficiency in Internal Control over Financial Reporting Condition: Current Town staff maintains accounting records which reflect the Town's financial transactions; however, preparing the Town's annual financial report, including note disclosures, involves the selection and application of specific accounting principles which would require additional experience and knowledge.
 Criteria: The preparation and review of the annual financial report by staff with expertise in financial reporting is an internal control intended to prevent, detect and correct a potential omission or misstatement in the financial statements or note.
 Cause: Town management has determined that rather than having their existing contracted bookkeeper prepare their annual financial report, for timing and efficiency purposes contracting with CLA to prepare the annual financial report was preferred.
 Effect: Without our involvement, the Town may not be able to completely prepare an annual financial report in accordance with accounting principles generally accepted in the United States of America.
 Recommendation: We recommend the Town continue reviewing the annual financial report.
 A thorough review of this information by appropriate staff of the Town is necessary to obtain a complete and adequate understanding of the Town's annual financial report.
-Management Response: We are aware of internal control issues due to our size.
+View of Responsible officials: We are aware of internal control issues due to our size.
 We will continue to review financial information monthly with the Town Board and as needed with our auditor to improve our understanding.
 The Town of Boulder Junction also contracts with Peterson Metz on a monthly basis regarding financial statements and quarterly reports filed with the Department of Revenue.